Temetar/PSI1/Notes.md

 ./reset_.../sh
 ```
 ## Changes in Setup
-preparations for fine latency, optimum is within [131,140]
+preparations for pixelalive, everything is already set correctly.
-Turns out to be 132